neironus/100DaysOfPython/README.md

 ### Day 85
-    Bites 11 of PyBites - Enrich a class with dunder methods Bites 12 of PyBites - Write a user validation function
+    Bites 11 of PyBites - Enrich a class with dunder methods Bites 12 of PyBites - Write a user validation function Bites 13 of PyBites - Convert dict to namedtuple/json

 ## Useful links
 [http://nullege.com](http://nullege.com)